-I am a Ph.D.
-Candidate in Political Science at Brown University.
+In the Fall of 2019, I will be joining the University of Florida as an Assistant Professor of Political Science.
+In the Spring of 2020, I will be a Chancellor's Fellow at the University of California, Berkeley, School of Law.
 My research and teaching lie at the intersections of Political Theory; Legal and Constitutional Studies; Race, Ethnicity, and Politics; and American Political Development.

-I hold an M.P.P. from the Harvard Kennedy School, where I concentrated in Democracy, Politics, and Institutions; and a B.A. magna cum laude from the College of William & Mary, where I majored in Government and Economics.
+I hold a Ph.D. in Political Science from Brown University.
+I also have an M.P.P. from the Harvard Kennedy School, where I concentrated in Democracy, Politics, and Institutions; and a B.A. magna cum laude from the College of William & Mary, where I majored in Government and Economics.